38zo/zontact/readme.txt

 Yes.
 The floating button and modal are independent of your theme’s layout and work with virtually all WordPress themes.

 = Will you add more features? =
 Zontact is intentionally focused on simplicity.
-Future enhancements will prioritize usability, performance, and accessibility—not feature bloat.
+Future enhancements will prioritize usability, performance, and accessibility not feature bloat.

 == Screenshots ==